ARahmaan96/SpaceTune/README.md

 - Search Results Page (Categories, Songs, Albums, Artists) Containing Searched Word (Can have Filteration)
 - Category Page (Songs inside this category -Track Cards-)
 - Album Page (Songs inside this album -Track Cards-)
-- Playlists Page (Playlist Cards) -Including (Liked Tracks) which is created for each user-
-- Playlist Page (Songs Added to this playlist)
 - Artist Page (Albums and Songs related to him/her)
 - Profile Page (User Info that can be updated, Also Contains Theme Settings & Dark Mode Toggle)
-- Audio Player (Works Continuously in all pages)
+- Audio Player (Works Continuously in all pages with lyrics)
 - Playlist Cards & Albums Cards (Have Title, CoverImage, NoOfTracks, Share to social media)
 - Catgeory Cards (Have Title, CoverImage, NoOfTracks)
 - Track Cards (Have Title, CoverImage, Duration, Like Button, Add to playlist Button, Share to social media)